envision125/envision125/README.md

 ### Hi, I'm Oscar I go by the code name @OSO_Code or @elRaton7.
 ---

-* 🌍  I'm based in the Penisula
+* 🌍  I'm based in the San Franciscio
 <!-- * 🖥️  See my portfolio [here](https://alexanderjcairel.netlify.app/) -->
 * ✉️  You can contact me at [kan125code@gmail.com](mailto:kan125code@gmail.com)
 * 🚀  I'm currently working on getting certifcates.